Franklin D. Roosevelt

-Franklin Delano Roosevelt (Note: Pronounced /ˈdɛlənoʊ ˈroʊzəvɛlt, -vəlt/ DEL-ə-noh-_-ROH-zə-velt-,_---vəlt.)
+Franklin Delano Roosevelt (Note: Pronounced /ˈdɛlənoʊ ˈroʊzəvɛlt, -vəlt/ DEL-ə-noh-_-ROH-zə-velt-,_--vəlt.)
 (January 30, 1882 – April 12, 1945), also known as FDR, was the 32nd president of the United States, serving from 1933 until his death in 1945.
-He is the longest-serving U.S. president, as well as the only one to have served more than two terms.
-His first two terms were centered on combating the Great Depression, while his third and fourth saw him shift his focus to America's involvement in World War II.
-A member of the Democratic Party, Roosevelt previously served in the New York State Senate from 1911 to 1913, the assistant secretary of the Navy under President Woodrow Wilson from 1913 to 1920, and as the 44th governor of New York from 1929 to 1932.
+He is the longest-serving US president and the only one to have served more than two terms.
+His first two terms centered on combating the Great Depression, while his third and fourth focused on US involvement in World War II.
+A member of the Democratic Party, Roosevelt served in the New York State Senate from 1911 to 1913 and as the 44th governor of New York from 1929 to 1932.

-Born into the prominent Delano and Roosevelt families in Hyde Park, New York, Roosevelt graduated from Harvard University with a Bachelor of Arts.
-He entered Columbia Law School in 1904, but dropped out in 1907 after passing the New York bar examination.
-Roosevelt was elected to the New York State Senate from 1911 to 1913 before serving as the assistant secretary of the Navy under President Wilson during World War I. Roosevelt was James M. Cox's running mate on the Democratic ticket in the 1920 presidential election, which Cox lost to Republican nominee Warren G. Harding.
-In 1921, Roosevelt contracted a paralytic illness that permanently paralyzed his legs.
-However, he returned to the public office upon being elected governor of New York in 1928, partly through the encouragement of his wife Eleanor, and during his tenure as governor of New York, he promoted programs to combat the Great Depression.
-After receiving the Democratic nomination, Roosevelt defeated President Herbert Hoover in a landside victory in the 1932 presidential election.
+Born into the prominent Delano and Roosevelt families, Roosevelt graduated from Harvard University.
+He was elected to the New York State Senate in 1910, before becoming the assistant secretary of the Navy under President Woodrow Wilson in 1913.
+Roosevelt was the running mate of James M. Cox on the Democratic ticket in the 1920 presidential election, which Cox lost to Republican nominee Warren G. Harding.
+In 1921, an illness permanently paralyzed his legs.
+However, partly through the encouragement of his wife Eleanor, he was elected governor of New York in 1928.
+As governor, he promoted programs to combat the Great Depression.

-During his first 100 days as president, Roosevelt spearheaded unprecedented federal legislation and directed the federal government during most of the Great Depression, implementing the New Deal, building the New Deal coalition, and realigning American politics into the Fifth Party System.
-He created numerous programs to provide relief to the unemployed and farmers while seeking economic recovery with the National Recovery Administration and other programs.
-He also instituted major regulatory reforms related to finance, communications, and labor, and presided over the end of Prohibition.
-He was reelected in 1936, upon defeating Alf Landon in one of the largest landslide victories in American history.
-Roosevelt was unable to expand the Supreme Court in 1937, the same year the conservative coalition was formed to block the implementation of further New Deal programs and reforms.
-Major surviving programs and legislation implemented under Roosevelt include the Securities and Exchange Commission, the National Labor Relations Act, the Federal Deposit Insurance Corporation, and Social Security.
-In 1940, he ran successfully for reelection, before the official implementation of term limits.
+Roosevelt defeated President Herbert Hoover in a landslide victory in the 1932 presidential election.
+During his first 100 days as president, Roosevelt initiated the program to implement the New Deal, built the New Deal coalition, and realigned American politics into the Fifth Party System.
+He created programs to provide relief to the unemployed and farmers while seeking economic recovery with the National Recovery Administration and other programs.
+He was re-elected in 1936, in one of the largest landslide victories in American history.
+Major surviving programs and legislation implemented under Roosevelt include the Securities and Exchange Commission, the National Labor Relations Act, and Social Security.
+In 1940, he was reelected, as there were no presidential term limits until 1951.